 Shannon has a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University, with concentrations in international environmental policy and development economics.
 She has a BA from Georgetown University.
 She lives with her family in London.

-Siman has worked for the China program since April 2021, focusing on decarbonizing China’s overseas energy finance, and accelerating green investment by China.
+Siman has worked for the East Asia Energy Finance Program since April 2021, focusing on decarbonizing energy finance and promoting green investment.
 Before joining the Sunrise Project, Siman had four years of experience in CSR consulting and project management.
-She led one overseas investment project of the Belt and Road Initiative in Germany.
+She led one overseas investment project under the Belt and Road Initiative in Germany.
 Siman holds a master’s degree in Environmental Studies and Sustainability Science from Lund University and a bachelor’s degree in Finance Accounting and Management from the University of Nottingham.

 Tiba works with The Sunrise Project’s international employment and payroll partners to provide staff with top-tier onboarding and ongoing HR support.
 She comes to The Sunrise Project with five years’ experience in supporting the management of ISEAL – an international NGO focused on improving and scaling up sustainability systems.
 There she held various roles in fundraising, governance, executive office and finance.
 She has also worked in other sectors, including travel, education and public relations/marketing.

 She is deeply passionate about sustainability with a particular interest in regenerative agriculture and sustainable food systems.
 Her other great passions include swimming, spending time outdoors and cooking vegan food.

 Tiba holds a BA in Communications and Spanish from UCLA and an MA in Transnational Studies from University College London.
 She lives in London, UK.